grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=40 (0x28) - Level Changed
-    VSCP_TYPE_INFORMATION_LEVEL_CHANGED
-Response/confirmation from ex. a dimmer control after a dimmer command or some other unit that change a level.
+    VSCP_TYPE_INFORMATION_LEVEL_CHANGEDResponse/confirmation from ex. a dimmer control after a dimmer command or some other unit that change a level.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |